Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Revealed Preference Algorithm and Regret Guarantees

 \section{Revealed Preference Algorithm and Regret Guarantees}

-In this section, we present a revealed preference algorithm for online Fisher markets and its corresponding regret and constraint violation guarantees.
+This section presents a revealed preference algorithm for online Fisher markets and its corresponding regret and constraint violation guarantees.
 In particular, this algorithm solely utilizes observations of past user consumption to inform pricing decisions for future arriving users without requiring any information on users’ utility and budget parameters, thereby preserving user privacy.
-We further show that this algorithm achieves a regret and constraint violation of $O(\sqrt{n})$.
-Note that this guarantee matches, up to constants, the corresponding lower bound on the regret and constraint violation of a static pricing algorithm with complete distributional information on the budget and utility parameters of users (see Theorem~\ref{thm:lbStatic} and Corollary~\ref{cor:expectedEqPricing}).
-To motivate the revealed preference algorithm, we first present the dual of the Eisenberg-Gale convex Program~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3} (Section~\ref{sec:dualProblem}), which also plays an essential role in our upper bound regret analysis.
-Then, we present the revealed preference algorithm (Section~\ref{sec:algoMain}), which follows from performing gradient descent on the dual of the Eisenberg-Gale convex program, and establish an upper bound on both its regret and constraint violation in Section~\ref{sec:regret-ub}.
-Finally, in Section~\ref{sec:numericalsec5}, we present numerical experiments to compare the performance of the revealed preference algorithm to several benchmarks on both regret and constraint violation metrics.
+We show that this algorithm achieves a regret and constraint violation of $O(\sqrt{n})$ under a fixed step size of the price updates at each iteration.
+Moreover, for discrete distributions with finite support, we show that the revealed preference algorithm's regret and constraint violation can be improved to $O(n^{2/5})$ through an appropriate two-stage adjustment of the step size of the price updates.
+Thus, our obtained regret and constraint violation guarantees highlight that adaptive pricing methods, even with the limited informational assumptions of the revealed preference setting, can be developed with improved performance relative to static pricing approaches with complete distributional information on users' budget and utility parameters (see Theorem~\ref{thm:lbStatic} and Corollary~\ref{cor:expectedEqPricing}).

+In this section, we first present the dual of the Eisenberg-Gale Program~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3} (Section~\ref{sec:dualProblem}) and the revealed preference algorithm (Section~\ref{sec:algoMain}), which follows from performing sub-gradient descent on this dual.
+Then, we establish upper bounds on the regret and constraint violation of this algorithm with a fixed step size and a two-stage adjustment of the step size of the price updates in Sections~\ref{sec:regret-ub} and~\ref{sec:variable-step-size}, respectively.